skoldborg/React-Basics-Course/05 - Fetching/README.md

 7. Almost there!
 We can fetch movies based on our user's query and we have the result stored neatly in array.
 Now all that's left is to render it.

     - Use [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to [loop over](https://stackabuse.com/how-to-loop-in-react-jsx/) the movies in `MoviePage.tsx`'s render method.
 For each movie you should render a `<MovieCard />` and pass the relevant values as [props](https://reactjs.org/docs/components-and-props.html) to the component.
         > Note: We're getting a URL for our movie posters in the `poster` variable, but it's incomplete.
-Add your `REACT_APP_TMDB_IMAGE_ENDPOINT` to the beginning to make it complete.
+Prepend your `REACT_APP_TMDB_IMAGE_ENDPOINT` to it to make the URL complete.

+8. **Extra** We have working application :tada: But the designer is not happy :pensive: Use your Front End skillz to make your application match the design!

 ## Resources